Wellthy/analytics-engineer-data-interviews/Instructions.md

 ## Here are some of the business questions that analyst would like to be able to answer:
 * Which step in the Member Intake funnel has the largest dropoff?
     * Is this dropoff consistent across our user base, or does it affect some groups more than others?
-* What percent of new signups make it through the project funnel, from Creating Account to creating their first Care Project?
+* What percent of new signups make it through the project funnel (i.e., convert), from Creating Account to creating their first Care Project?
     * How has this changed over time?
 * Do conversion rates vary across our clients?
 * Which pages in the Member Intake funnel are members most likely to skip?